 - Brown,H. and Prescott,R. (1999) Applied Mixed Models in Medicine Wiley, Chinchester.

 - Littell,R., Milliken,G., Stroup,W., and Wolfinger,R. (1996) SAS System for Mixed Models SAS Institute Inc., Cary, North Carolina.

 - Verbeke, G. and Molenberghs, G. (1997) Linear Mixed Models in Practice: A SAS-oriented approach Springer, New York.

 - Diggle, P., Heagerty, P., Liang K.Y., Zeger, S.(2002) Analysis of Longitudinal Data Oxford University Press, Oxford.

 Dr Jiaxu Zeng, Adams building room 023.

-There will be weekly lectures (2 hours) and weekly computer labs (2 hours).
+There will be weekly lectures (2 hours).